quii/learn-go-with-tests/io.md

 }
 ```

 But what is this really giving us?
-Bear in mind we are _not mocking_ and it is unrealistic for a **file system** store to take any type other than a `*os.File` so we don't need the polymorphism that interfaces give us.
+Bear in mind we are _not mocking_ and it is unrealistic for a **file system** store to take any type other than an `*os.File` so we don't need the polymorphism that interfaces give us.

 Don't be afraid to chop and change types and experiment like we have here.
 The great thing about using a statically typed language is the compiler will help you with every change.